MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/what-s-new-in-admin-center.md

 ## April 2021

 - **New "How can we help?" experience**.
-To search help, open a new service request, or manage existing service requests, select **Need help?** in the lower-right corner.
+To search help, open a new support request, or manage existing support requests, select **Need help?** in the lower-right corner.

 ## March 2021